Ripper Wealth

 What is the new rule?

-From 1 July 2027, the 50% discount is replaced for assets purchased after Budget night (12 May 2026).
-Instead, your cost base is adjusted for inflation (using ABS CPI data), and you only pay tax on the real gain above inflation.
+From 1 July 2027, gains accruing after that date are taxed under the new inflation-indexed method, regardless of when the asset was purchased.
+Your cost base for the post-2027 slice is adjusted for inflation (using ABS CPI data), and you only pay tax on the real gain above inflation.
 A 30% minimum tax rate applies to this real gain.
+For assets already held on 1 July 2027, the gain is split at the asset's market value at that date: the pre-2027 portion retains the 50% discount.

 Gain: $200,000